 The Fireball Straight Revealed

 Kyuji Fujikawa's signature fireball straight was unhittable even when batters knew it was coming.
-Velocity of 150-155 km/h was not exceptionally fast for NPB power pitchers.
+His top velocity of 156 km/h and prime-years average of about 149 km/h were not exceptionally fast for an NPB power pitcher.
 However, Fujikawa's fastball appeared to rise at the plate.
-The secret was spin rate - approximately 2,600-2,700 RPM versus the NPB average of 2,200.
+The secret was spin rate - approximately 2,600-2,700 RPM versus the NPB average of around 2,200.
 High spin maximized the Magnus effect (lift force on spinning balls), creating trajectories that dropped less than batters predicted.
 MLB tracking data confirms high-spin fastballs generate higher whiff rates.

 Peak Closer Years